Africa is irrefutably one of the most important growth markets globally embracing digital transformation enabled by resurgent economic progress,

 Telecom Egypt (TE) is Egypt’s only fixed network operator, owns and operates the TE Transit Corridor, which comprises the terrestrial infrastructure linking the Red Sea to the Mediterranean Sea, over multiple diverse and redundant routes.
 Additional terrestrial routes over the Sinai Peninsula add to the unique resilience of the TE Transit Corridor and favourable submarine cable build economics by avoiding shallow waters.

-Cables landing at the Abu Talat CLS:
+Abu Talat CLS:

 Fore more information, please refer to the Study Report on Submarine Cables Crossing Egypt and their Costs.